RHINOMED TECHNOLOGY VS BASELINE

 This theory of resistance is based on the formula that the airflow in a rigid tube (like the nasal cavity) is proportional to its radius to the power of four.

 Several years on from this study, our newest iteration of Rhinomed’s technology platform is Turbine™.
 The design has come along in leaps and bounds with features introduced specifically for sports use.
 Notably the shape now follows the contours of the internal nasal anatomy so it stays in place while you’re working out.
 The design team kept the independent dilation mechanism for a customised fit.
-Most importantly, as the nasal valve is key to in increasing airflow as shown by our clinical trial, Turbine’s shape and position (when fitted correctly) precisely targets the valve making it a far superior product to other internal nasal stents.
+Most importantly, as the nasal valve is key to increasing airflow as shown by our clinical trial, Turbine’s shape and position (when fitted correctly) precisely targets the valve making it a far superior product to other internal stents.

 The study was designed to validate and measure the increased nasal airflow that the Rhinomed’s technology could deliver, benchmarked against baseline.